SyntheticNerd/signup-form-main/README.md

 const [password, setPassword] = useState(input);
 const [validForm, setValidForm] = useState(true);
 ```
-By using and object in my state I am able to track validity of each individual input as well as its value separately from the form itself.
+ Tracked the validity of each individual input as well as its value separately from the form itself by using an object in the state.

-To check validity i took advantage of the html input type features and the js `checkValidity()` function.
+Took advantage of the html input type features and the js `checkValidity()` function to determine validity.

 ```javascript
 const isValid = (target) => {